dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
 For more information, refer to the [TypeScript and Dojo 2](../comingsoon.html) article.

+{% section %}

 ## Creating the application widget

+{% task 'Create a new root node for the application.' %}

 In the [first tutorial](../001_static_content/) in this series, we created an application with a single widget, which we modified to show the title of our Biz-E Bodies view.
 In this tutorial, we are going to expand our application to show each worker's portrait as well as their name.
 Before we get to that, we have some refactoring to do.
 Our demo application is currently hard-wired to render our widget, which has been renamed to the more appropriate `Banner` in this tutorial.
 This can be found in `main.ts`:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

 This line: `const Projector = ProjectorMixin(Banner);` tells the application to use the `Banner` widget as the source of the virtual DOM elements for rendering the application.
 To add a second widget, we are going to create a new widget called `App` that represents the entire application that we are building.
 To start that process, go into the empty `App.ts` file located in the `src/widgets` directory.
 First, we need to add the required dependencies to create the `App` widget.

-Add these lines at the top of the file.
+{% instruction 'Add these lines at the top of the file.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:1-3 %}

 The `WidgetBase` class will be used as the base class for our `App` widget. `WidgetBase` (and its descendants) work with the `WidgetProperties` interface to define the publicly accessible properties of the widget.
 Finally, the `v` and `w` functions are used to render virtual DOM nodes (with the `v` function) or widgets (via `w`).
 Both virtual DOM nodes and widgets ultimately generate `DNode`s, the base type of all virtual DOM nodes in Dojo 2.

 Our next dependency to load is the Banner widget that we created in the first tutorial.

-To import it, add the following statement to `App.ts`:
+{% instruction 'To import it, add the following statement to `App.ts`' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' line:4 %}

-With all of the dependencies in place, let's create the `App` widget itself:
+With all of the dependencies in place, let's create the `App` widget itself.

+{% instruction 'Add the following class definition.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' line:8,32 %}

 Notice that the `App` class is extending `WidgetBase`, a [generic class](https://www.typescriptlang.org/docs/handbook/generics.html#generic-classes) that accepts the `WidgetProperties` interface.
 This will give our class several default properties and behaviors that are expected to be present in a Dojo 2 widget.
 Also, notice that we have added the `export` and `default` keywords before the `class` keyword.
 This is the ES6 standard approach for creating modules, which Dojo 2 leverages when creating a widget - the widget should be the default export in order to make it as convenient as possible to use.

 Our next step is to override `WidgetBase`'s `render` method to generate the application's view.
 The `render` method has the following signature `protected render(): DNode`, which means that our render method has to return a `DNode` (an abstraction for an [HyperScript](https://github.com/hyperhype/hyperscript) node) so that the application's projector knows what to render.
 The normal way to generate this `DNode` is by calling either the `v` or `w` functions.

-To start, let's use the simplest `render` method by adding this to the `App` class:
+{% instruction 'To start, let\'s use the simplest `render` method by adding this to the `App` class:' %}

 ```ts
 	protected render(): DNode {